HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 ##### Price Module

-You can set the maximum order price that is normally distributed and acceptable to passengers by modifing `maximum_price_passenger_can_tolerate_mean'` and `maximum_price_passenger_can_tolerate_std`.
+This module implements dynamic pricing based on trip distance, supply-demand conditions, and passenger cancellation behavior.
+The pricing agent can be configured as a static rule-based system or trained using tabular Q-learning to adaptively maximize platform revenue while retaining customer acceptance.

 ##### Cruising and Repositioning Module

+This module determines idle driver movements after order completion.
+Reinforcement learning strategies such as A2C or rule-based methods (random cruise, stay) are supported.
+It helps optimize system-wide occupancy rate and improves driver utilization across the grid.

 ##### Dispatching Module

 In dispatch_alg.py, we implement the function LD, we use binary map matching algorithm to dispatch orders.
+It supports various matching algorithms, including instant reward-based heuristics, Q-learning, and SARSA-based reinforcement learning.
+Matching weights can be dynamically adjusted based on state-action values learned during training.

 ##### Experiment